sohamw03/sohamw03/README.md

 ## 👋 Introduction

-Hello!
-I'm Soham Waghmare, a Full Stack Web Dev and ML enthusiast.
-Welcome to my GitHub profile.
+Greetings!
+I'm Soham Waghmare, passionate about exploring the realms of AI and machine learning.
+Delighted to have you visit my GitHub profile.

 ## 🔧 Technologies & Tools